 Before I made the switch, I used to buy a box of plastic-stemmed cotton buds with 100 pieces and I think it’s for .99 cents or 1€ (I can no longer remember the exact price).
 But 100 pieces only last for about 2 months (between my husband and me) because I used 1 to 2 cotton buds mindlessly EVERY SINGLE DAY!
 So, it means that I consumed 6 boxes in 12 months which is roughly 6€ a year.

 The 800 pieces of Navaris bamboo-stemmed cotton buds I bought in December 2019 cost 10.99€.
 But we are still on the 3rd box, and the 4th box with 200 pieces is still unopened.
 And the switch has taught me to be mindful of my cotton bud usage.

-I now use 1 cotton bud (max of 2) in one week, being mindful not to harm my ears with excessive “cotton bud” cleaning and being mindful of making our cotton bud supply lasts longer.
+I now use 1 cotton bud (max of 2) in one week, being mindful not to harm my ears with excessive “cotton bud” cleaning and being mindful of making our cotton bud supply last longer.

-We spent a higher upfront cost at the beginning (which is true with other reusable/washable products), but it’s definitely cheaper in the long run and with the bonus of being environment friendly.
+We spent a higher upfront cost at the beginning (which is true with other reusable/washable products), but it’s definitely cheaper in the long run and with the bonus of being environment-friendly.

-Even if plastic-stemmed cotton buds are not yet banned in the countries where we live, but we can already go ahead and make the switch to an eco-friendly alternative, or even better: eliminate them at once.
+Even if plastic-stemmed cotton buds are not yet banned in the countries where we live, we can already go ahead and make the switch to an eco-friendly alternative, or even better: eliminate them at once.